josina1234/docs/ros2/px4.rst

 Configure the Firmware
 ======================

+.. attention:: Make sure you disable the GPS completely by changing its control mode parameter.
+Otherwise the the vision will be taken as odometry data instead of absolute positions.

 Set :code:`XRCE_DDS_0_CFG` to :code:`TELEM2`, i.e. :code:`102`.
 If you want to, you can change the baudrate of TELEM2 at :code:`SER_TEL2_BAUD`.
 But the default of 921600 should be just fine.

 Install px4_msgs